There is so much misinformation about what you can and can’t eat during pregnancy.

 You should try to to eat a healthy, balanced diet during pregnancy.
 It’s important that both you and your baby receive enough essential nutrients for healthy development.
 Pregnancy is worrying enough, without obsessing over the foods you eat.

-Dr Orr advises pregnant women on how to eat well during pregnancy.
-Here are some tips to ensure you are eating a healthy, balanced diet:
+Here are Doctor Orr’s best tips to ensure you are eating a healthy, balanced diet during pregnancy:

-5. Eat two pieces of fruit, and three servings of vegetables or salads each day.
+#5: Eat one to two small pieces of fruit, and three servings of vegetables or salads each day.
 Include foods rich in minerals in your daily diet.
-Minerals such as potassium, magnesium and calcium are found in a wide range of foods including baked potatoes, baked sweet potatoes and green leafy vegetables.
+Minerals such as potassium, magnesium and calcium are found in a wide range of foods including baked sweet potatoes and green leafy vegetables.

-7. Exercise for at least 30 minutes, three times a week.
+#7: Exercise three times a week for at least 30 minutes.
 Yoga, swimming and walking are great beginner exercises to try during pregnancy.
+Get your doctor’s all clear first.

-8. Avoid all diet drinks and artificial sweeteners.
+#8: Avoid low fat dairy (typically higher in sugar), diet drinks and artificial sweeteners.